-How to change your name when you get marriedAs with so many legal matters, the rules change by municipality, so check with your local city hall.
-But generally, the steps you should take are:
+How to change your name when you get marriedAs with so many legal matters, the rules change by municipality, so check with your local city hall to get specifics.
+In general, there are several steps everyone who wants to change their name will have to take.
+Use this list as a guide to get the process started.

 Before the wedding

-- Tell your job so they can start the process of changing your email address, and your business cards.
+- Tell the HR department at your place of work so they can start the process of changing your email address and business cards..

-- Tell your bridesmaids and family that you're changing it, just in case anyone checks with them before getting anything monogrammed.
+- Tell your bridesmaids and family that you're changing your name, just in case anyone checks with them before getting anything monogrammed.

 - Make your honeymoon reservations using your MAIDEN name.
 You won't have a passport or drivers license in your new name yet, so you'll need your tickets to match your documentation.